WELCOME & INTRODUCTION

 All CT Real Estate Pre-licensing exams are administered through PSI Exams.
 Detailed candidate information and registration forms on the state exam and licensing process can be downloaded at: http://candidate.psiexams.com or by phone 1-800-733-9267.

 - There is a “No Smoking” policy in the classroom, lobby, and rest room areas of the school.
-Students wishing to smoke must leave the building.
+Students wishing to smoke must leave the building and go to a designated smoking area.

 - Under no circumstances may a student leave a class to smoke.